 Architecture with a detour

-Since we believe that the key to resolve a problem cannot be found within the material of the puzzle itself, we use our own interests and playful try-outs as a trick to focus on something completely outside the real problem, and so† - through a detour -† to come up with fresh and powerful solution to a problem (although maybe not always the most logic one).
-In this way the ‘concept’ (or the key idea of a project) will not be that ‘magic trick’ that resolves all design challenges, organizes program and defines forms.
-No, on the contrary, it is that disturbing decision that ñ carefully taken after a slow process of tryouts and eliminations of options - will put you in danger, make you committed to the project and will demand new solutions from you; it will ask you to rethink your architectonical vocabulary, technical solutions and programmatic organizations.
+Since we believe that the key to resolve a problem cannot be found within the material of the puzzle itself, we use our own interests and playful try-outs as a trick to focus on something completely outside the real problem, and so - through a detour - to come up with a fresh and powerful solution to the problem (although maybe not always the most logic one).
+In this way, the 'concept' (or the key idea of a project) will not be that 'magic trick' that resolves all design challenges, organizes program and defines forms.
+No, on the contrary, it is that disturbing decision that -carefully taken after a slow process of tryouts and eliminations of options - will put you in danger, make you committed to the project and will demand new solutions from you; it will ask you to rethink your architectonical vocabulary, technical solutions and programmatic organizations.

 It is interesting to see, that when these initial decisions are well made, the project almost evolves by its own inertia: no extra theories, concepts or definitions seem necessary when this initial clash between the intention and the site has been made successfully.
-At a certain moment in the process, we ñ as architects ñ then behold how the internal architectonical logic, latently present in the design challenge, starts to float above, becomes visible to our eyesÖ and seemingly independent from our will, new and unexpected principals of internal coherence, will start to define the project.
+At a certain moment in the process, as architects, we behold how the internal architectonical logic, latently present in the design challenge, starts to float above, becomes visible to our eyes and seemingly independent from our will, new and unexpected principals of internal coherence, will start to define the project.